OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/add_subsystem.rst

 .. note::

     Group names must be Pythonic, so they can only contain alphanumeric characters plus the underscore.
-In addtion, the first character in the group name needs to be a letter of the alphabet.
+    In addition, the first character in the group name must be a letter of the alphabet.
     Also, the system name should not duplicate any method or attribute of the `System` API.

 Promote the input and output of a Component
 -------------------------------------------